 Prior to M. v.
 H., some legislative recognition of same-sex spouses had occurred at the provincial level, most notably in British Columbia and Quebec.
 From 1992 through 1999, groundbreaking B.C. legislation amended the definition of "spouse" in numerous statutes to include persons of the same sex living in "marriage-like" relationships.
-These laws relate to medical services, family maintenance, family relations, public sector pensions, pension benefit standards, adult guardianship, representation, and health care consent and admission.
+These laws related to medical services, family maintenance, family relations, public sector pensions, pension benefit standards, adult guardianship, representation, and health care consent and admission.
 In addition, the adoption legislation in effect in British Columbia since 1996 enables same-sex couples to make joint applications for adoption, not as a result of a spousal definition, but by virtue of gender-neutral references to joint adoption by "two adults."

-In May 1999, Bill 32, Loi modifiant diverses dispositions législatives concernant les conjoints de fait, was introduced in Quebec's Assemblée nationale.
+In June 1999, the Quebec Assemblée nationale unanimously adopted the Loi modifiant diverses dispositions législatives concernant les conjoints de fait (Bill 32).
 This omnibus statute amended the definition of de facto spouse [conjoint de fait] in 28 laws and 11 regulations to include same-sex couples, thus giving them the same status, rights and obligations as unmarried heterosexual couples under the affected legislation.
 Amended laws included those relating to workers' compensation, occupational health and safety, labour standards, insurance, tax, trust and savings companies, pension benefits, public-sector retirement plans, social assistance and other subjects.
 The legislation did not amend the Code civil du Québec, which governed family-related matters such as spousal support and adoption and which restricted spousal status to married couples.
-Bill 32 was adopted unanimously and came into effect in June 1999.